Native Connections

 NATIVE CONNECTIONS ACTION GROUP MEETINGS

-September 2023 to June 2024 – We will hold in-person meetings on the 2nd Tuesday of the month in RE 2/3 from 10am to noon.
+October 2024 to June 2025 – We will hold in-person meetings on the 2nd Tuesday of the month in RE 2/3 from 10 am to noon.
+Occasionally we will have Zoom meetings for special presentations.
 All are welcome!

 General information: